Culvert Liner Installation – Culvert Renew®

 Even when pushing, use a cone so the liner glides past small obstructions.
 A simple DIY cone can be made from a pie-cut liner ring and a pull cable.

-Attach the pulling head to the first section, pull it in, then thread additional sections with a chain/strap wrench and bar.
-Block/brace to prevent twisting.
+Attach the pulling head to the first section, pull the culvert liner in, then thread additional sections with a chain/strap wrench and bar using the Thread-Loc® joint.
+Block/brace to prevent twisting during this trenchless culvert installation.

 Let the Liner Relax, Then Trim